Review by Jamie McNeil

 In sharp contrast is the psychedelic brightness of ‘Cold War’, set in 1968.
 The British Empire no longer exists, the long years of war with Mars leaving behind a far more peaceful nation though the Martian threat still lingers.
 A renegade Splice (a genetically engineered humanoid Martian) with a penchant for Coronation Street arrives to warn Earth of another invasion, recruiting English born and first class RAF engineer Ahron.
 He is assigned to help a planet he’s never seen and a country that’s never really accepted him or his race.
 D’Israeli’s art is less detailed allowing bombastic colours to counterbalance.
 It works well, capturing late 1960s fashion.
 Edginton scripts a more cerebral and overtly political tale that builds up to high action, channelling classic sci-fi tropes so popular at the time, the social commentary ranging from observations on attitudes to refugees and immigration in the 1960s that mirrors present day.
 A proclivity to fast forward in time in both stories can confuse the reader, but is really a minor quibble.

 Scarlet Traces Volume Two is visually arresting and deeply thoughtful, sometimes righteously indignant and chock full of classic sci-fi references.
 The creators are embarking on some impressive world-building and there’s a massive cliff-hanger so expect to see more.
-Dark Horse’s publication of The Great Game can still be purchased online.
+Dark Horse’s publication of The Great Game can still be purchased online, and in 2022 Scarlet Traces Volume Three arrived.